dtcenter/MET/met/docs/Users_Guide/plotting.rst

 There is a basic R script located in the MET installation, share/met/Rscripts/plot_tcmpr.R.
 The usage statement with a short description of the options for *plot_tcmpr.R* can be obtained by typing: Rscript *plot_tcmpr.R* with no additional arguments.
 The only required argument is the *-lookin* source, which is the path to the TC-Pairs TCST output files.
 The R script reads directly from the TC-Pairs output, and calls TC-Stat directly for filter jobs specified in the *"-filter options"* argument.

 In order to run this script, the MET_INSTALL_DIR environment variable must be set to the MET installation directory and the MET_BASE environment variable must be set to the MET_INSTALL_DIR/share/met directory.
-In addition, the *tc_stat tool* under MET_INSTALL_DIR/bin must be in your system path.
+In addition, the Tc-Stat tool under MET_INSTALL_DIR/bin must be in your system path.

 The supplied R script can generate a number of different plot types including boxplots, mean, median, rank, and relative performance.
 Pairwise differences can be plotted for the boxplots, mean, and median.
 Normal confidence intervals are applied to all figures unless the no_ci option is set to TRUE.
 Below are two example plots generated from the tools.